 If a patient or their carer is unhappy with the outcome of their CHC assessment they can ask the CCG to review their case.
 There are three stages to this process:

 The first stage of the process is to let us know why you are unhappy with the decision and wish to appeal.
 This should be submitted to the Haringey CCG CHC team in writing within 6 months of the date of the decision.

 We will acknowledge your appeal within 5 working days, and complete the whole appeal process within 90 days.

 Once the local review stage has been completed, the CCG should provide you with information about how to refer your case for an Independent Review Panel (IRP).

 This is done through the continuing healthcare department of NHS England.

 You should contact NHS England requesting an IRP to review a continuing healthcare decision, explaining that you have completed the local review process and briefly outlining your reasons for appeal.

-NHS England will send you a formal IRP request form to complete.
-The form will ask you to explain your reasons for requesting an IRP in more details, and will encourage you to specify any complaints you have about the process of assessment
+NHS England will send you a request form to complete.
+The form will ask you to explain your reasons for requesting an IRP in more detail, and will encourage you to specify any complaints you have about the process of assessment

-The NHS England London team can be contacted by:
+The NHS England team can be contacted by: